Binary Tree in Action (Traversal)

 x

-below the left subtree, and then make the entire left subtree the right subtree.
+'s right subtree to the end of the left subtree, then move the entire left subtree to the right.

-In this way, the entire binary tree rooted at x
+In this way, the whole binary tree with root x

-is flattened, effectively fulfilling the definition of flatten(x)
+is flattened, which matches the definition of flatten(x)

 .